 Below, you can get information on finding a qualified divorce lawyer to help with your case, as well as use the interactive online child support worksheet to help you calculate child support payments.
 This page also offers options to do your own divorce and resources if you need to locate a local divorce support group or one of the state's domestic abuse programs.

 Complete New Mexico Online Divorce Statutes - CHAPTER 40 Domestic Affairs

-Division of community property: In New Mexico, all property and debts obtained during the marriage by either spouse, or both, is presumed to be community property and divisible in a divorce unless it is classified as separate property.
+In New Mexico, all property and debts obtained during the marriage by either spouse, or both, are presumed to be community property and divisible in a divorce unless it is classified as separate property.

 The court may consider the length of the marriage when awarding spousal support, with no alimony generally being awarded for marriages less than 5 years in duration.